Seven Were Saved: Plot

 In 1945, several months after the end of World War II, Army nurse Susan Briscoe is taking an amnesia victim, who was imprisoned by the Japanese, to the United States via transport aircraft, piloted by Captain Allen Danton.
 The passengers include the Japanese Colonel Yamura, who is on his way to Manila to face war crime charges.
-Also on board is a couple, the Hartleys, who were married on the day they were liberated from a Japanese prison camp.
+Also on board are the Hartleys, who married on the day they were liberated from a Japanese prison camp.

 During the flight, the colonel tricks a guard and breaks away from his guards, grabbing a gun and shooting a crew member and the co-pilot.
 The colonel struggles with Allen at the controls and causes the aircraft to plummet into the sea.
 Once the aircraft is declared missing, Air-Sea Rescue pilot Captain Jim Willis, Susan's fiancé, begins a desperate search over the Pacific Ocean.
 He flies countless missions until, running a fever due to malaria, he is grounded.

 The eight survivors of the crash have managed to inflate a life raft.
 After carefully assessing their situation, Allen, who has suffered a head wound, declares that they may have to attempt the 600-mile journey to the nearest island while hoping for rescue.
 In the first day at sea, Mrs. Hartley realizes that the amnesia victim, called Mr. Smith, is really her former husband, Philip Thompson, who was thought to be dead.
-The Hartleys now face a dilemma as they may not be married legally.
+The Hartleys now face a dilemma as they may not be legally married.

 During the evening of the third day, Smith slips overboard without anyone noticing, but suspicion is cast on Mr. Hartley, who was supposed to be on watch.
 In the ensuing argument fomented by Yamura, the boat capsizes and the seven survivors fight for their lives in the ocean.
 After losing the sail and oars, the survivors realize that without food or water, their chances for survival are slim.
 When repairing a leak with chewing gum, Sergeant Blair is attacked by a shark, but Lt.
 Martin Pinkert jumps into the water to distract the shark and allow Blair to get back onto the raft.

-On the fifth day, Susan discovers Allen is blind from exposure to the sun, and the two conspire to keep the raft drifting on course.
+On the fifth day, Susan discovers Allen has become blind from exposure to the sun, and the two conspire to keep the raft drifting on course.
 Air-Sea Rescue is about to cancel further searches when Jim sneaks onto a Boeing SB-17G "Dumbo".
 He locates the survivors, dropping a motorized boat nearby, but the seven in the raft are too emaciated and weak to paddle to the boat.
 Jim parachutes into the water, inflates a small raft and then steers the rescue boat to the life boat, eventually bringing everyone on board to safety.

 The rescue is complete when a Consolidated PBY Catalina flying boat airlifts the survivors back to their base.
 While Jim thinks that Susan has fallen in love with Allen, she reunites with him as they both bid Allen goodbye.